Loved by learners at thousands of companies

 This project assumes that you can manipulate data using pandas and can make basic plots using Seaborn.
 You should also be familiar with statistical inference and be able to perform two-sample bootstrap hypothesis tests for difference of means.
-The prerequisites for this project are Introduction to Linear Modeling in Python and Introduction to Seaborn.

 The dataset used in this project is a modified version of the Disney Character Success dataset from Kelly Garrett.

 - 2Top ten movies at the box office